graphdoc-plugins/graphdoc-plugins.github.io/docs/graphdoc-plugin-operations.md

 * `documentTitle`: title of the document section.
 * `navigationTitle`: title of the operations section in the navigation.
+* `eraseByNameRegex`: Regular Expression to be used to remove operations, based on `name`.
+* `eraseByDescriptionRegex`: Regular Expression to be used to remove operations, based on `description`.
 * `enableAssets`: if set to `false`, then it will disable all the assets provided by the plugin, i.e. script and css files will not be included.
+  * `graphdoc-plugin-operations` uses exactly the same assets that `graphdoc-plugin-schema` and `document-schema` use.

 The following shows where the `documentTitle`, the `navigationTitle` and the "code block" are located, using the example documentation created by [`graphdoc`](https://www.npmjs.com/package/@2fd/graphdoc), [Pokemon GraphQL HTML Documentation](https://2fd.github.io/graphdoc/pokemon/pokemonattack.doc.html), using [Pokemon GraphQL schema](https://github.com/lucasbento/graphql-pokemon):